Knarf7474/SantaHatChristmasTreeEffect/README.md

 - tree_coords_matt_parker.csv - File of coordinates of the christmas tree lights as provided by Matt Parker.
 - santa_hat.rb - A ruby script that generates the santa_hat_effect_frank.csv from scratch when run.
 - visualize.rb - A ruby script that will visualize an effect in csv/GIFT-format as simple dots for the front and back of the tree.
 It requires the ruby2d-gem to be installed.

+## Licence
+Feel free to reuse/copy/adjust this code for private or commercial use.